aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Lang/Elements of Style by Strunk and White.md

 - A dash is a mark of separation stronger than a common less formal than a colon, more relaxed than parentheses
-- `His first thought on getting out of bed — if he had any thought at all — has to get back in again`
+- `His first thought on getting out of bed — if he had any thought at all — was to get back in again`

+#### The number of the subject determines the number of the verb ^Rule-9

+- Words that intervene between subject and verb do not affect the number of the verb.
+	- `The bittersweet flavor of youth — its trials,its joys, its adventures, its challenges — is not soon forgotten.`
+	- The youth is the subject and thus it should be `is` not `are` not soon forgotten
+- `Each`, `either`, `everyone`, `everybody`, `neither`, `nobody`, and `someone` are singular
+	- `Everybody thinks he has a unique sense of humor` (`thinks` instead of `think`)
+- A compound subject, formed by two ore more nouns joined by and, require a plural verb
+	- `The walrus and the carpenter were walking close at hand`
+- Except for compounds that are a unit and subjects connected by `each` or `every`
+	- `Bread and butter was all she served` (`was` instead of `were`)
+- Be careful of nouns that end with a `s` which appear to be plural even though they are singular
+	- `The Republican Headquarters is on this side of the tracks`

+#### Use the proper case of pronoun ^Rule-10

+- `We heavy eaters would rather walk than ride.`\
+- `Who knocks?`
+- In general, avoid "understood" verbs
+	- Not `I think Horace admires Jessica more than I.`
+	- Should be `I think Horace admires Jessica more than I do.` -